 Why I am celebrating the Day of the Dead?
 And why should you?

 In reflection, this holiday is a family and friends moment to connect with people we miss.
+It feels deeply spiritual if you are the kind of person who sees god in everything.
 As a result, while we may or not believe their spirits will roam the Earth that day, it is rare to take a breath and honor them.
-Not just my dad, but grandparents, pets and friends.
-This is your day to connect your children to the afterlife in a powerful, grateful, meaningful kind of way and bring your community together.
-On a simple level it is beautiful.
+On a simple level, it is beautiful.

 Stay tuned as I will post pictures of our celebration.